California Red Light Accident Lawyers

 California follows the pure comparative fault doctrine in personal injury cases, including traffic collisions.
 Under this statute, every responsible party will share liability based on their respective contribution to the accident.

-For example, the court awards the plaintiff $100,000 in damages and finds them 15% at fault for the accident.
+For example, the court awarded the plaintiff $100,000 in damages but found them 15% at fault for the accident.
 The final compensation would be $85,000 ($100,000 minus 15%).

 What To Do After An Accident Happens At A Red Light In California

 - Stay calm and check yourself for bodily injuries.
 Then, assess the condition of your passengers and the other parties involved.
+If it’s safe and won’t result in further harm, pull over to the side of the road.

 - If a police officer isn’t present at the scene, call 911 and wait for law enforcement to arrive.
 Request medical assistance as well.